 NFL potentially moving from denial to (allegedly) grudging acceptance

 Some of this sordid history came to mind when examining the latest public pronouncements from NFL Commissioner Roger Goodell regarding the issue of sports gambling.
-Those unfolded last week at the NFL owners’ meetings when Goodell conceded time had been devoted to discussing a potential future legalized sports betting environment.
+Those unfolded last month at the NFL owners’ meetings when Goodell conceded time had been devoted to discussing a potential future legalized sports betting environment.

 This time around, Goodell refrained from affirming that the NFL was “very much opposed to gambling on sports”, a line that has often been trotted out in various iterations over the years whenever the subject has come up.
 In fact, there finally seems to be a tacit admission from the league that sports betting is something they should be preparing for, as opposed to continually pushing back against.

 NFL profits handsomely from money-based gaming on its product